 Following is a list of tips, trick and recommendations for

-overcoming some of the common annoyances of VisualStudio.net 2003.
+overcoming some of the common annoyances of VisualStudio.net 2003 and 2005.

 most of my tips have to deal with this scenario.